mcrumm/phoenix_profiler/README.md

 3. Configure LiveView
 4. Add the `PhoenixProfiler` Plug
 5. Mount the profiler on your LiveViews
-6. Add the `PhoenixWeb.Profiler.DashboardPage` on your LiveDashboard (optional)
+6. Add the profiler page on your LiveDashboard (optional)
 7. Configure the toolbar (optional)

 ### 1. Add the phoenix_web_profiler dependency